aaronweatherall/zf2-mailchimp/readme.md

 ================================

-This module is an attempt to create a complete mailchimp API wrapper for Zend Framework 2.0
+This module is an attempt to create a complete mailchimp API wrapper for Zend Framework 2.0 At the moment, this is loosely based on https://github.com/waynhall/CodeIgniter-Library-for-MailChimp-API-v1.3

 *This is very much a work in progress and functionality will be added as I have time and/or need.

 Contributing
 ------------
 If you want to see this module move along faster, please feel free to pick a section, start coding and submit pull requests!
+I'm interested in contributions for
+- Unit Tests
+- Rewriting the actual submit mechanism
+- Add other sections not yet completed
+- Code improvements (I'm still learning, so would appreciate feedback)

 Installation
 --------------